alphaWizard/8-sliding-puzzle-solver/README.md

 2. Repetition of states were avoided by maintaining a boolean vector of states (in this case a map).
 3. State of the game is represented by two parameters being paired i.e.,the 3x3 matrix and the no. of moves done till that state.
 4. Feasibility of solution is ensured by making sure that the inversion count in the initial matrix is even because the destination state has zero inversion count and no sequence of moves changes the parity of inversion count.
+5. The implementation can easily be modified to solve any square box sliding puzzle.